wp-plugins/related-links/readme.txt

 == Description ==

 Related Links gives you the possibility to place in your current post a link to another post, page or any custom post-type.
-The plugin adds a widget to the writing page with a list of all links.
-The link or multiple links are selected by hand.
+The plugin adds a new metabox to the writing page with a list of all links.
+The link or multiple links are selected manually.

 The plugin is very useful if you plan to use a portfolio plugin ex.
 [Simple Portfolio](http://wordpress.org/extend/plugins/simple-portfolio/ "Manage your portfolio projects easily and use them everywhere you like.") http://wordpress.org/extend/plugins/simple-portfolio/ and at the same time maintainig a blog.
 A blog post could then be linked quite easy to a project or multiple projects.